Back

 What is Schizophrenia?

-Schizophrenia is a mental health condition that is often misunderstood and stigmatized.
-It can leave individuals feeling isolated and sometimes fearful of others, but with the right treatment and support, people living with schizophrenia can live well.
+Schizophrenia is a mental health condition that is widely misrepresented and stigmatized.
+This misunderstanding often leads to fear, judgment, or silence, leaving individuals feeling isolated and, at times, afraid of others.
+But with the right treatment and support, people living with schizophrenia can still live full and meaningful lives.

 In this article, we’ll explore what schizophrenia is, its symptoms, its impact on daily life, and how we can support those affected.